-Project: Diagnosing global hydrologic functioning through comparative hydrology
+Project: Diagnosing conceptual model differences through comparative hydrology

 Supervisors: Dr Ross Woods and Professor Jim Freer